Liu-Zhihang/zhihangliu.cn/content/authors/admin/_index.md

 title: Zhihang Liu
 email: ""
 ---
 I am a master's student at Peking University.
 My research interests include Urban Computing, Computational Social Science and Complexity, Complex Networks.
+I going to be a visiting student at the Technical University of Munich, German.

 <!--StartFragment-->